Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Definitions

 Finally, we recall the concept of a \textit{fork-linearizable Byzantine emulation}~\cite{cashsh07}.
-It summarizes the requirements put on our protocol, which runs between the clients and an untrusted server.
-This notion means that when the server is correct, the service should guarantee the standard notion of linearizability; otherwise, it should ensure fork-linearizability.
+It summarizes the requirements put on our protocols, which runs between the clients and an untrusted server.
+This notion means that when the server is correct, the service should guarantee the standard notion of linearizability; otherwise, it should ensure \forklin.